 The overall responsibility for UK tax risk management and governance lies with the Vice President of Global Taxes, who maintains direct reporting lines to the Board of Directors.
 The day to day management of the UK tax affairs of the group is undertaken by the UK Tax Team, supported by the wider Global Tax Team.

 The UK Tax Team subscribes to an online tax library database, makes use of external training courses on a regular basis and is supported by a network of external advisors who can be consulted on any tax matter.

 Internal tax processes and policies are documented in line with the requirements of the Senior Accounting Officer and Corporate Criminal Offence regulations in the UK, which provides the platform on which we can identify, consider and mitigate tax risks.
 The UK Tax Team continually monitors, reviews and tests internal processes and controls to ensure that they remain valid in a constantly changing tax environment.

-As HMRC continues to move towards the digitalisation of tax compliance and reporting, there is increased internal focus on investigating and utilising technological solutions in order to ensure we remain compliant, but also drive efficiencies in process and ultimately reduce tax risk.
+As HMRC continues on the path to digitalised tax compliance and reporting, we remain focused on investigating and utilising technological solutions in order to ensure we remain compliant, but also drive efficiencies in process and ultimately reduce tax risk.